DUI with Child Passenger

-While a "typical" first DUI (Driving Under the Influence, also called Drunk Driving) conviction in Miami or anywhere else in Florida carries a maximum sentence of six months in jail and a $1,000 fine, Section 316.193(4) of the Florida Statutes elevates a first-time DUI charge to maximum sentence of nine months in jail and a $2,000 fine if a DUI suspect is accompanied in the vehicle by a child under 18.
+While a typical first-time DUI conviction in Miami or anywhere else in Florida carries a maximum sentence of six months in jail and a $1,000 fine, Section 316.193(4) of the Florida Statutes elevates a first-time DUI charge to maximum sentence of nine months in jail and a $2,000 fine if a DUI suspect is accompanied in the vehicle by a child under 18.
 A second DUI conviction with a child under the age of 18 in the vehicle carries a maximum sentence of 12 months and a $4,000 fine.

-Florida law imposes the same penalties upon conviction for DUI with a Child Passenger as for DUI with a Blood-Alcohol Content (BAC) of 0.15 (which is almost twice the state's legal threshold of 0.08 in presuming intoxication).
+Florida law imposes the same penalties upon conviction for DUI with a child passenger as for DUI with a blood alcohol concentration (BAC) of 0.15 (which is almost twice the state's legal threshold of 0.08 in presuming intoxication).
 A person with a BAC anywhere over the legal limit of 0.08 who drives with a child passenger will face the same penalties as a driver whose BAC is 0.15 or higher.

-In some cases, Florida's child welfare agency, the Department of Children and Families (DCF), may open an investigation after a DUI with Child Passenger charge is filed.
+In some cases, Florida's child welfare agency, the Department of Children and Families (DCF), may open an investigation after a DUI with a child passenger charge is filed.

-Attorney for DUI with Child Passenger in South Miami, Florida
+Attorney for DUI with a Child Passenger in Miami, Florida

-If you were arrested for DUI with a Child Passenger under § 316.193(4) of the Florida Statutes, you should meet with a skilled DUI attorney to assist you in both the criminal and civil aspects of your case.
-The knowledgeable DUI lawyer at Hubbs Law is experienced in defending DUI clients from South Miami and all over Miami-Dade County, including clients facing a charge of DUI with a Child Passenger.
+If you were arrested for DUI with a child passenger under § 316.193(4) of the Florida Statutes, you should meet with a skilled DUI attorney to assist you in both the criminal and civil aspects of your case.
+The knowledgeable DUI lawyers at Hubbs Law Firm are experienced in defending DUI clients from South Miami and all over Miami-Dade County, including clients facing a charge of DUI with a child passenger.

-E.J.
-Hubbs has achieved the Board Certified designation from the Florida Bar in criminal trial law.
-Certification is the highest level of evaluation awarded by the Florida Bar and reflects competency and experience within an area of law and professionalism and ethics in practice.
+Our founding attorney, E.J.
+Hubbs, is Board Certified in Criminal Trial Law by the Florida Bar.
+Board certification is the highest level of evaluation awarded by the Florida Bar and reflects competency and experience within an area of law and professionalism and ethics in practice.

-today to schedule a free, no-obligation appointment to discuss your DUI with Child Passenger case.
+Contact Hubbs Law Firm at (305) 570-4802 today to schedule a free, no-obligation appointment to discuss your DUI with a child passenger case.